 1. Prior to the Director authorizing injection, the permittee shall perform all pre-injection logging, sampling, and testing specified at 40 CFR 146.87.
-This testing shall provide data sufficient to address the pre-operational testing objectives identified in Attachment G of this permit, including: - (a) Logs, surveys, and tests to determine or verify the depth, thickness, porosity, permeability, lithology, and formation fluid salinity in all relevant geologic formations.
-These tests shall include: - (i) Deviation checks that meet the requirements of 40 CFR 146.87(a)(1); - (ii) Logs and tests before and upon installation of the surface casing that meet the requirements of 40 CFR 146.87(a)(2); - (iii) Logs and tests before and upon installation of the long-string casing that meet the requirements of 40 CFR 146.87(a)(3); - (iv) Tests to demonstrate internal and external mechanical integrity that meet the requirements of 40 CFR 146.87(a)(4); and - (v) Any alternative methods that are required by or approved by the Director pursuant to 40 CFR 146.87(a)(5). - (b) Whole cores or sidewall cores of the injection zone and confining system and formation fluid samples from the injection zone that meet the requirements of 40 CFR 146.87(b); - (c) Records of the fluid temperature, pH, conductivity, reservoir pressure, and static fluid level of the injection zone that meet the requirements of 40 CFR 146.87(c); - (d) Tests to provide information about the injection and confining zones, including calculated fracture pressure and the physical and chemical characteristics of the injection and confining zones and the formation fluids in the injection zone that meet the requirements of 40 CFR 146.87(d); and
+This testing shall include: - (a) Logs, surveys and tests to determine or verify the depth, thickness, porosity, permeability, lithology, and formation fluid salinity in all relevant geologic formations.
+These tests shall include: - (i) Deviation checks that meet the requirements of 40 CFR 146.87(a)(1); - (ii) Logs and tests before and upon installation of the surface casing that meet the requirements of 40 CFR 146.87(a)(2); - (iii) Logs and tests before and upon installation of the long-string casing that meet the requirements of 40 CFR 146.87(a)(3); - (iv) Tests to demonstrate internal and external mechanical integrity that meet the requirements of 40 CFR 146.87(a)(4); and

+- (v) Any alternative methods that are required by and/or approved by the Director pursuant to 40 CFR 146.87(a)(5). - (b) Whole cores or sidewall cores of the injection zone and confining system and formation fluid samples from the injection zone that meet the requirements of 40 CFR 146.87(b); - (c) Records of the fluid temperature, pH, conductivity, reservoir pressure, and static fluid level of the injection zone that meet the requirements of 40 CFR 146.87(c); - (d) Tests to provide information about the injection and confining zones, including calculated fracture pressure and the physical and chemical characteristics of the injection and confining zones and the formation fluids in the injection zone that meet the requirements of 40 CFR 146.87(d); and - (e) Tests to verify hydrogeologic characteristics of the injection zone that meet the requirements of 40 CFR 146.87(e), including: - (i) A pressure fall-off test and - (ii) A pumping test or injectivity tests.

-- (e) Tests to verify hydrogeologic characteristics of the injection zone that meet the requirements of 40 CFR 146.87(e), including: - (i) A pressure fall-off test; and - (ii) A pumping test or injectivity tests. - 2.
-The permittee shall submit to the Director for approval in an electronic format a schedule for logging and testing activities 30 days prior to conducting the first test and submit any changes to the schedule 30 days prior to the next scheduled test.
+2. The permittee shall submit to the Director for approval in an electronic format a schedule for logging and testing activities thirty (30) days prior to conducting the first test and submit any changes to the schedule thirty (30) days prior to the next scheduled test.
 The permittee must provide the Director or their representative with the opportunity to witness all logging, sampling, and testing required under this Section.